zhiburt/tabled/README.md

 ### Builder

-`Builder` is a powerfull tool you shall be aware of.
+`Builder` is a powerful tool you shall be aware of.

 For example you can use `Builder::index` to make a particular column an index, which will stay on the left.